atlarge-research/continuum/README.md

-# Continuum
-For information on how the Continuum framework works, please see the main branch of this repository.

----
-# Demo
+# Continuum Demo
 **This demo is meant to be given in person.** \
-**If you are interested in using Continuum and not attending an in-person demo, please see the main branch.**
+**Please see the main branch if you want to use Continuum and are not attending an in-person demo.**

-This demo consists of three parts:
+This demo consists of five parts:
 1. Access the servers
 2. Deploy Kubernetes with Continuum
 3. Inspect Kubernetes by hand
 4. Observe Kubernetes with Grafana
+5. Deploy a new application on Kubernetes

 ### Part 1: Access the servers
-For this demo, you will get access to servers at the VU. \
+For this demo, you will get access to servers at the VU Amsterdam. \
 We currently only support this demo on these servers.

 1. Send a public SSH key to the email address mentioned in the presentation of this demo.
-If you don't yet have a key, generating a new one can be as simple as executing `ssh-keygen`.
-Otherwise, search online on how to generate a new SSH key for your operating system or ask another student in the demo session.
+If you don't yet have an SSH key, generating a new one can be as simple as executing `ssh-keygen` in a terminal.
+Otherwise, search online how to generate an SSH key for your operating system or ask another student in the demo session.
 On Debian/Ubuntu-based systems, ssh keys are stored in `~/.ssh`.
-The default key is named `id_rsa.pub`; you can display the key with `cat id_rsa.pub`.
+The default key is named `id_rsa.pub`; you can display this key with `cat id_rsa.pub`.
 2. You will receive a username `cont-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
 Remember these.
 3. Access the cluster as follows:
     ```
     ssh -i /path/to/your/ssh/key/key.pub cont-nX-Y@al01.anac.cs.vu.nl
     # Example: ssh -i ~/.ssh/id_rsa.pub cont-n6-2@al01.anac.cs.vu.nl

-    # Now you are on the head node of the cluster, which should not be used for the demo.
+    # Now, you are on the head node of the cluster, which should not be used for the demo.
     # From here, you need to jump to the server you will use for the demo
     ssh nodeX
     ```
     Fill in the missing parts of the commands (e.g., X, Y, the path to your key). \
-    You may need to pass your key with or without the .pub extension, this is operating systems-specific.
+    You may need to pass your key with or without the .pub extension; this is operating systems-specific.
-4. Now you are in your home directory on the node.
-The Continuum repository should already be cloned for you, you can check this with `ls`.
+4. Now, you are in your home directory on the node.
+The Continuum repository should already be cloned for you; you can check this with `ls`.
 Move into the repository with `cd continuum` and continue with part 2 of the demo.
+If the Continuum repository is not present, please contact the teaching staff.

 ### Part 2: Deploy Kubernetes with Continuum
 In this part, you will use the Continuum framework to deploy Kubernetes in the Compute Continuum.
-You should already have received an explanation about this during the presentation.
+You should have received an explanation about this in the presentation before the demo.

 1. Deploy the prepared configuration: `python3 continuum.py configuration/tutorial.cfg`.
 It will take ~10 minutes to finish, so don't worry if the program seems to be hanging.
 Contact the teaching staff if an error appears.
-2. Open an SSH connection in a new terminal to nodeX and inspect the configuration (`cat configuration/tutorial.cfg`).
+2. While Continuum is starting VMs, open an SSH connection to nodeX in a new terminal and inspect the configuration (`cat configuration/tutorial.cfg`).
 This configuration tells Continuum to create 2 VMs of type cloud, with 4 CPU cores and 16 GB memory each, and one VM of type endpoint with much fewer resources.
 On the cloud VMs, Continuum will deploy a Kubernetes cluster of 1 control node and 1 worker node.
-The control node controls the cluster, and only the worker node can execute applications.
+The control node controls the cluster, and the worker node executes applications.
 Finally, Continuum runs a benchmark with an image classification application.
-This application emulates a camera (endpoint VM) that generates 5 images per second for 1 minute, and each image is analyzed using machine learning on the cloud worker node.
+This application emulates a camera on the endpoint VM that generates 5 images per second for 1 minute.
+Each image is analyzed using machine learning on the cloud worker node.
 You will test how well the application can be offloaded to the cloud.
-3. After the framework run has been completed, you will get output similar to this:
+3. After Continuum has provisioned the VMs and executed the benchmark, you will get output similar to this:
     ```
     ------------------------------------
     CLOUD OUTPUT